spacebanana420/ffscala/README.md

 # FFscala
-### This library is untested and unfinished and is not meant to be used yet while in this state until a release is published on this repo
+### This library is unfinished and is not meant to be used in serious cases yet until a release is published on this repo

 FFscala is a simple wrapper library for the FFmpeg command line, written in Scala 3.